Parnitha: Modern facilities

-A casino, the Mont Parnes Casino, is located near the top of the mountain and is served by a suspended cable car.
+A casino, the Regency Casino Mont Parnes, is located near the top of the mountain and is served by a suspended cable car.
 Two shelters are also on Parnitha, the most known of which is Mpafi.
 A series of trails are found around the mountain as well as forest roads, and also on the mountain is Athens' second transmitter, broadcasting radio and television since the mid-1950s, across the range of television channels from ERT, ANT1, Mega, Alter and more, to satellite, including Super Sport, Seven X and Filmnet, and a multitude of radio including ERA Radio, Klik FM, ANT1 Radio, Ciao FM, Rhythmos, Super Sport FM, Top FM and others.
 The supporting road connection was paved in the mid-20th century.

 2007 wildfire

 Parnitha suffered extensive damage from a wildfire on Thursday, 28 June 2007 around the morning and noon hours, continuing for several days and burning approximately 56 km² of land; one of the worst recorded wildfires in the prefecture after that of Penteli.
 The magnitude of the devastation was unforeseen.
 A smaller fire had, however, taken place in the 1960s.

 The fire consumed dozens of acres of forest across two prefectures.
 Firefighters, helicopters, and planes were brought into action across the mountain area and its edges fighting the enormous blaze, which took days to contain.
 It spread rapidly with the help of intense winds, and intensified into the northwestern edges of Greater Athens, including both Ano Liosia and towns and villages such as Fyli, near Thrakomakedones, Pyli and both Skoura and Schimatari north of the mountain.
 From Athens, inhabitants could see the mountainside burning throughout the night.
 In Schimatari in Boeotia, it ruined several acres of forest and businesses.
 The fire claimed 80% of the rare Greek Fir and Aleppo Pine forest, 150 animals of the red deer population (an endangered species), birds, and other rare animals.
 The remains of the green firs and pines are scattered around its edges.
 The smoke from the massive destruction formed a line that traveled east over Attica, southern Euboea, Chios, to the edge of Turkey, approximately 350 km away.

 On June 30, the fire was mostly contained and warnings of new fires were reduced, as only a few fires were slowly burning sporadically in separate parts of the mountain.
 The main blaze was completely put out on July 1.
 At the edges of the burnt parts, several fires slowly continued to burn in sections after June 30, with a slow expansion.